 The Lifetime ISA allows you to save with a 25% Government bonus up to the age of 50, which can be used either for buying your first home or retirement.
 You have to be under 40 to apply.

-Note that at the time of writing (October 2019) there is still only a handful of cash Lifetime ISAs available.
+There is still only a handful of cash Lifetime ISAs available.
 If you instead opt for a Lifetime ISA of the stocks and shares variety, remember that you’ll be risking your investment on the stock market.
 While this could result in great profit, you could also end up with less than you put in.

 Once you have opened the Government-backed savings schemes for first-time buyers, you can then consider which type of savings account will work best for you and deliver the greatest return in interest.
 Here are some options on savings accounts: